 From the wild and undeveloped coast of Costa Vicentina to the ochre-colored limestone stacks of the Algarve, Portugal possesses one of the most varied and striking coasts in the world.

-Whether you’re looking for an active day trip from Lisbon, a multi-day coastal trek, or a secret hiking path in the Algarve, you’ll find inspiration for your next trip to Portugal here.
+We think the best way to experience Portugal’s extensive coastline is by walking.
+Whether you’re looking for an active day trip from Lisbon, a multi-day coastal trek, or a secret trail in Algarve, you’ll find inspiration for your next trip to Portugal here.

-• Signage and Trail Markers: Consistent.
+- Signage and Trail Markers: Consistent.
 Most trails we hiked were very well-signed and easy to follow.

-• Hiking Boots: It’s easy to underestimate hiking in Portugal because many of us assume that if trails are flat than they aren’t difficult.
+- Hiking Boots: It’s easy to underestimate hiking in Portugal because many of us assume that if trails are flat than they aren’t difficult.
 Even without dramatic ascents and descents, hiking with proper equipment ensures your safety and comfort.
 So, we urge you to bring your hiking shoes along and leave behind your flat-soled sneakers.
 Here’s a great lightweight boot for women: Hanwag Tatra Light Lady GTX

-Coastal Hikes in Portugal Map
+Best Hikes in Portugal Map

 1. Cabo da Roca to Azenhas do Mar Coastal Trail